Let’s do some hydrangea myth-busting to get you and your Hydrangeas off on the right foot!

 Fact: Shrub or Rose Fertilizer is Best for Hydrangeas

 Your best bet is a granular fertilizer formulated for shrubs or one that is a slow-release product.
 Rose food is ideal.
-For reblooming hydrangeas, it is recommended to fertilizer two times a year, in the spring and summer to help the later blooms.
+For reblooming hydrangeas, it is recommended to fertilize two times a year, in the spring and summer, to help the later blooms.

 Myth #4: Hydrangeas Need Lots of Water